Continuation homomorphism in Rabinowitz Floer homology for symplectic deformations: Introduction

 In this article, we restrict our attention to the case of $c<\infty$ i.e. $\widetilde{\sigma}\in\Om^2(\widetilde{N})$ admits a bounded primitive.
 For given $k\in\R$, we let $\Sigma_k:=H^{-1}_U(k)\subset T^*N$.
 Then the dynamics of the hypersurface $\Sigma_k$ changes dramatically when $k$ is passing through $c$.
 If $k>c$ then $\Sigma_k$ is {\em virtual restricted contact}, and Rabinowitz Floer homology is well-defined.
 All these things are investigated in \cite{CFP09}.
 The following theorem was conjectured in \cite{CFP09} and proved in \cite{Mer10} by using {\em the Abbondandolo-Schwarz short exact sequence}.

 \begin{Thm}[Merry \cite{Mer10}] Under the above assumptions if $k>c(g,\sigma,U)$, then in degree $*\neq 0,1$

 In degree $0,1$ we have the same result as in Theorem \ref{untwisted}. \end{Thm} The aim of this article is to give an alternative proof of the above theorem by constructing an explicit isomorphism between $\RFHb(\Sigma_k,T^*N,\omega_0)$ and $\RFHb(\Sigma_k,T^*N,\omega_\sigma)$ and then use the untwisted version, namely Theorem~\ref{untwisted}.
 The explicit isomorphism is given by the continuation homomorphism for the symplectic deformation $r \mapsto \omega_{r\sigma}$ with $r \in [0,1]$.
+For the following theorem note that $c(g,\sigma,U)\geq c(g,0,U)=\max U$.
+Hence if $k>c(g,\sigma,U)$, then the Rabinowitz Floer homology for $\Sigma_k$ is defined and coincides with the one from Theorem~\ref{untwisted}.

-\begin{Thm} Under the above assumptions, if $k>c(g,\sigma,U)$ and $\om_0,\om_{\sigma}\in\Om^{\Mp}_{\rm reg}(\Sigma_k)$ then there is a continuation map
+\begin{Thm} Under the above assumptions, if $k>c(g,\sigma,U)\geq c(g,0,U)=\max U$ and $\om_0,\om_{\sigma}\in\Om^{\Mp}_{\rm reg}(\Sigma_k)$ then there is a continuation map

 which induces an isomorphism

 \end{Thm}

 One of our motivation for considering an alternative proof of Merry's result is that the continuation homomorphism can be used to compare spectral invariants between two different magnetic fields, we refer to \cite{AF10} for a discussion of spectral invariants in Rabinowitz Floer homology.
 We plan to discuss this in more detail in a further paper.